SublimeText/Spacegray/README.md

 # Spacegray
-## A hyperminimal UI theme for Sublime Text.

-Spacegray is all about hype and minimal
+Spacegray is all about hype and minimal.